domo141/blobs-git/README.txt

-would, when located in a git repo, look its remote origin, and append '-blobs' to its expanded location, and from there pick zero-sized blob, with permissions 0644 and write the downloaded blob to ../blobs directory related to the root directory of  current git working copy.
+would, when located in a git repo, look its remote origin, and append '-blobs' to its expanded location, and from there pick zero-sized blob, with permissions 0644 and write the downloaded blob to ../blobs directory relative to the root directory of current git working copy.

 The last command introduced, './blobs-git list [--raw] {repo}' lists all refs of the repository.
 In remote repositories this "whispers"